From Employed Tradie to Booked-Solid Business Owner: Newton's Story

 Ditching HiPages and Taking Control

 "HiPages was a race to the bottom.
-You're quoting blind against three other tradies, someone's always cheaper, and the customers you win through bidding sites aren't loyal — they'll go back to the site next time and find someone cheaper again.
+You're quoting blind against three other tradies, someone's always cheaper, and the customers you win aren't loyal — they'll go back to the site next time and find someone cheaper again.
 It's not how I want to build a business."

 The Pricing Shift — What Happens When Demand Exceeds Supply

-By month five, Newton was facing a situation he hadn't anticipated when he started: he had more enquiries than he could take on.
+By month five, Newton was facing a situation he hadn't anticipated: he had more enquiries than he could take on.
 His pipeline was full.
 He was turning work away.

 His response was straightforward: he raised his rates.